An Anti-Racism App For Primary School Children

 Professor Melanie Killen [xi] also points to the necessity of a multi-method approach for intervention to reduce prejudice in the childhood years, which necessarily relies on innovative techniques reflecting social media used by children today.

-Kids Together Now has been produced with academic rigour, with the lead academic team comprising Professor Melanie Killen, University of Maryland (USA), Professor Fiona White, The University of Sydney (Australia), and Dr Naomi Priest, Australian National University (Australia).
+Kids Together Now was produced with academic rigour, with the lead academic team comprising Professor Melanie Killen, University of Maryland (USA), Professor Fiona White, The University of Sydney (Australia), and Dr Naomi Priest, Australian National University (Australia).
+However the app is no longer available for public use.

-The multi-disciplinary team behind Kids Together Now will be evaluating the social impact of the app and teacher Lesson Plans.
+The multi-disciplinary team behind Kids Together Now evaluated the social impact of the app and teacher Lesson Plans.

-We expect to achieve the following primary outcomes during the course of this project:
+We sought to achieve the following primary outcomes during the course of this project:

 [i] Centre for Multicultural Youth, 2014, “Everyday Reality: Racism and Young People”.